Ontario Masters in Nursing Informatics Programs

-With the advances in technological innovation in healthcare, earning a Masters in Nursing Informatics degree may help graduates integrate data, information and knowledge to support patients, other nurses and caregivers in their decision-making processes.
+With the advances in technological innovation in healthcare, earning a Masters in Nursing Informatics degree may help graduates integrate data, information and acquire the best practical knowledge to provide top support strategies to patients, other nurses and caregivers in their decision-making processes.
 Do you aspire to potentially improve patient outcomes?
 Would you like to be able to suggest cost-cutting strategies, create new web-based educational tools for teaching other nurses, or be able to make charting patient information more accurate via technology?
 If so, enrolling in a Masters in Nursing Informatics Program may be a rewarding decision.

 In general, a master’s degree in nursing informatics is a program designed to prepare students to understand how information systems are designed and utilized in medical facilities.
 To enroll in a Masters in Nursing Informatics program, a Bachelor’s degree in nursing is required or related field for master's degree and most graduate certificates, and the program may involve internships and clinical rotations.
 On average, it takes around 2 years to complete the master’s degree.